oasis-tcs/odata-specs/odata-json-format/7 Structural Property.md

 control information, in which case they MUST conform to the type described by the control information.

+Collections within an untyped collection are themselves untyped collections.
 -------

 # ##sec Navigation Property